ml4sts/ml4sts.github.io/join.md

 ## Prospective Graduate Students

-Graduate students in our lab are in the URI Computer Science MS or PhD program, if you apply to this program, Dr. Brown will see your application.
-To be considered, mention the lab name and why you want to do research aligned with the lab's research goals in your personal statement.
+Graduate students in our lab are in the URI Computer Science MS or PhD program.
+If you apply to this program, Dr. Brown will see your application.
+To be considered to join the lab, mention the lab name and *why* you want to do research aligned with the lab's research goals in your personal statement.

 URI CS Graduate Programs do not use GRE scores, if you send an e-mail that includes them it will not be considered.

 Dr. Brown gets many inquiries from prospective students.
 To make your e-mail stick out, be sure to mention how your interested align with the labs goals and make it easy to find.
-To make your e-mail easy to find, use the subject, "Prospective ML4STS Lab member - <MS/PhD>" with the appropriate degree based on what you are applying to and send your e-mail to `brownsarahm+ml4sts@uri.edu`.
+To make your e-mail easy to find, use the subject, `Prospective ML4STS Lab member - <MS/PhD>` with the appropriate degree based on what you are applying to selected and send your e-mail to `brownsarahm+ml4sts@uri.edu`.
 Other inquiries may not be addressed.

+Dr. Brown priortiizes research integrity and thoughtfulness in research, using automation inappropriately in the process of searching for graduate school is inconsistent with this.
+Any students who send emails that seem automated will not be considered for lab membership.

 ## Other inquiries